zhangnew/bing-chat-script/README.md

 - Automatic copy the last question when the session is ended
 - Automatic input prompt for new session
-- When using the Chinese input method, disable the Enter key to send the problem

 ## Developing